torproject/torspec/proposals/325-packed-relay-cells.md

 # Negotiation and migration

-After receiving a packed relay cell, the relay know that the client supports this proposal: Relays SHOULD send packed relay cells on any circuit on which they have received a packed relay cell.
+After receiving a packed relay cell, the relay knows that the client supports this proposal: Relays SHOULD send packed relay cells on any circuit on which they have received a packed relay cell.
 Relays MUST NOT send packed relay cells otherwise.